Required Travel Documentation and Information for Cruise Vacations

 Do I need a visa to travel to Cuba?

-The Cuban government requires anyone who is travelling to Cuba on a passport other than a valid Cuban passport to obtain a visa prior to their arrival into Cuba.
-For all visitors who were not born in Cuba, this visa, also known as a "tourist card" (or "rosada" which must have a pink and blue background irrespective of your country of residency), is required to enter (and depart from) Cuba for non-business purposes.
+The Cuban government requires anyone who is traveling to Cuba on a passport other than a valid Cuban passport to obtain a visa prior to their arrival into Cuba.
+For all visitors who were not born in Cuba, this visa, also known as a "tourist card" (for U.S. residents, this visa also known as a “rosada” must have a pink and blue background; for non-U.S. residents, this visa is issued by the Cuban embassy or consulate in the background color applicable to their country of residency), is required to enter Cuba for non-business purposes.
 The Cuban visa is valid for a single entry and allows the holder to stay in Cuba for 30 days.
-You may obtain this visa through Norwegian for a separate processing and procurement fee of $75 or on your own.
-Please note that you will not be allowed to board the vessel without proof of acquiring this visa.
+U.S. residents may obtain this visa (or "rosada") on their own.
+You can also call Norwegian at 1-800-327-7030 to obtain this visa for a $75 per person charge.
+For non-U.S. residents, if the Cuban visa issued by the Cuban embassy or consulate in your country of residency is not accepted by Cuban immigration officials, you will be required to purchase the same Cuban visa (or “rosada”) as a U.S. resident.
+Please note that you will not be allowed to board the vessel without proof of acquiring a Cuban visa.

-For information on requirements for persons born in Cuba, please refer to FAQ "Requirements for Travellers Born in Cuba" below.
+For information on requirements for persons born in Cuba, please refer to FAQ “Requirements for Travelers Born in Cuba” below.

 Guests born in Cuba who emigrated before January 1, 1971 and reside in a country outside of Cuba are required to carry either (i) a valid Cuban passport or (ii) a valid passport from your country of citizenship along with an HE-11 visa obtained from the Cuban embassy or consulate in your country of residency (except in those cases where such country has entered into a visa exemption agreement with Cuba) for entry to and departure from Cuba.
 The estimated processing time for an HE-11 visa is up to 60 days.

-Guests born in Cuba who emigrated on or after January 1, 1971 and reside in a country outside of Cuba are required to carry a valid Cuban passport for entry to and departure from Cuba.
+Guests born in Cuba who emigrated on or after January 1, 1971 and reside in a country outside of Cuba are required to carry a valid Cuban passport with a habilitación (entry permit) and valid prorroga (passport extension that must be obtained every 2 years) for entry to and departure from Cuba.
 These guests do not need a Cuban visa.
 The estimated processing time for a Cuban passport is up to 6 months.

 Guests born in Cuba who require a visa or passport should contact the Cuban embassy or consulate in their country of residency.
 Those residing in the United States may contact the Cuban Embassy in Washington, DC: